-Do I need to keep my MOT certificates?
+Do you need to keep MOT Certificates?

 Nowadays your MOT test pass is recorded on computer and it’s this record that the police will refer to if they perform a vehicle check, or as evidence in any driving offence case.
 This being so, do you really need to keep your printed copy of the test pass or is keeping MOT certificates

 The key point at which you will need a copy of your MOT certificate is when you come to sell the car.
 The buyer will need to see the certificate as evidence that the car is roadworthy as access to the computerised records is not available to members of the general public.

 You will also need your certificate in the event that you have an accident and need to make an insurance claim.
 The certificate acts as proof that the car was roadworthy at the time of the incident.
 If you can’t produce it, you may encounter issues with your insurer.

 It’s also useful when you need to renew your road tax.
 If you do this online, the electronic record is checked, but if you renew in person at a post office, you will still need to produce the certificate.